jsjohnst/hook.io/README.md

 ##what is a webhook platform?

-an application platform for automating simple actions to take place on any arbitrary web event. a webhook platform can concurrently listen for millions of poll or push events and execute actions which are bound to these events.
+a webhook platform is an application platform for automating simple actions to take place on arbitrary web events. a webhook platform can concurrently listen for millions of poll or push events and execute actions which are bound to these events.

 #we've got a book!

-if you are new to the concept of webhooks we've created an awesome free book that will gently introduce you into the world of the real-time web and change the way you think about the internet. if you anxious to get started just jump to [chapter 5 - installing hookIO]()
+if you are new to hook.io and the concept of webhooks we've created an awesome free book that will gently introduce you into the world of the real-time web and change the way you think about the internet.

+if you anxious to get started just jump to [chapter 5 - installing hookIO]()

-##hookIO the book (HTB)
+##hook.io the book (HTB)

 Table of Contents